Homological mirror symmetry for functors between Fukaya categories of very affine hypersurfaces: Introduction

 \subsection{Summary of Methods}

-In this section we will give a somewhat heuristic overview of some of the main techniques used in this paper.
+In this section, we will give a somewhat heuristic overview of some of the main techniques used in this paper.
 The first is the homotopy pushout theorem for wrapped Fukaya categories of \cite[Theorem 1.28]{GPS2}, and the corresponding proper descent theorem for categories of coherent sheaves of \cite[Proposition 4.7.2.2]{GRI}.
 The two presentations of $\comp$, as $\tilde{f}_0=0$ or $\tilde{f}_{\infty}=0$, naturally give rise to two (singular) symplectic fibrations over $\CC$, given by $f$ and $1/f$, and two corresponding presentations of $\comp$ as the gluing of Liouville sectors; these in turn correspond to the decompositions of the two mirror spaces $\tilde{Z}$ and $Z$ into their irreducible components.
+This kind of gluing argument was envisioned in \cite[Remark 1.5]{Speculations}.
 However, this symplectic gluing is difficult to realize.

 Given a polynomial function $W:X \to \CC$ on an affine variety $X$ with Stein function $\phi:X \to \RR$, the real hypersurface $F = \set{\mathrm{Re}(W) = C}$ should be the prototypical example of a sectorial hypersurface, presenting $X$ as the sectorial gluing of the two sectors $\set{\mathrm{Re}(W) \leq C}$ and $\set{\mathrm{Re}(W) \geq C}$ along $F$.
 While $F$ satisfies the second condition of \cite[Definition 1.2]{GPS1} with the function $I = \mathrm{Im}(W)$, implicit in this definition is that $F$ be tangent to the Liouville vector field of $X$ at infinity.
 This condition is in general impossible to ensure, even after a deformation of the Liouville structure on $X$.
 Criteria under which such a simple Liouville deformation exists will appear in future work of the second author and collaborators.
 Here we describe an alternative construction that will yield the same results (\S \ref{sec:gluing}).